 Building a solid online presence is a critical step in any effective marketing plan — even if your business is a small, neighborhood favorite, new customers will likely find you online.

 These days, a strong online presence isn’t a nice-to-have — it’s a must-have.
-A whopping 35% of all product searches start online, and 66% of customers will disregard a business that doesn’t have a strong online presence.
+A whopping 35% of all product searches start online, and 66% of customers disregard a business that doesn’t have a strong online presence.

-The more visible your store is online and the easier it is to buy from you, the more you can boost visibility (and sales)!
+The more visible your store is online, and the easier it is to buy from you, the more you can boost visibility (and sales).

 3. Enhance Your Marketing and Product Choice